Comparative study of the kinetic properties of proton and alpha beams in the Alfv\'enic wind observed by SWA-PAS onboard Solar Orbiter: Data Analysis

-The temperature anisotropies for protons and alphas are displayed in Figure \ref{Fig00060}.
-Panel a) presents results from the analysis of 2 populations, which indicate that the alphas have a slightly lower anisotropy than 1, while the protons are slightly above 1.
+The temperature anisotropies for protons and alphas are displayed in Figure \ref{Fig06}.
+Panel a) presents results from the analysis of 2 populations, and, as in the case of the previous Figure, the subscripts $\alpha(1 + 2)$ and $p(1 + 2)$ indicate that core and beam are treated as a single population.
+The graph shows that the alphas have a slightly lower anisotropy than 1, while the protons are slightly above 1.
 These findings are consistent with previous observations made by \cite{marsch1982a,marsch1982b} based on Helios data.
 In contrast, panel b) shows that the temperature anisotropy for all 4 populations is approximately 2.
 The significant difference between the results of the two analyses is due to the presence of the beam for both alphas and protons, which increases the parallel temperature, especially for the alphas because the beam is a good fraction of the core.
 Temperature anisotropy larger than $1$ of the proton core within fast wind streams in the inner heliosphere has been largely reported by \cite{marsch1982b} while similar observations for the proton beam, in the outer heliosphere, have been reported by \cite{goldstein2010} who found that for large drift speed, as in our case, $T_\perp /T_{\|} > 1$.
 On the other hand, the general trend for observations in the outer heliosphere \citep{matteini2013}, would indicate an anisotropy $> 1$ for the core distribution and $< 1$ for the beam distribution.
 Helium ions temperature anisotropy was largely studied by \cite{marsch1982a} who concluded that in high-speed streams there was a slight indication for $T_\perp /T_{\|} < 1$ for the core part of the distribution.
 However, \cite{marsch1982a} did not separate the beam from the core and it is not clear how much magnetic field-aligned temperature bulges, reported by the authors, influenced their determinations.
 Thus, to our knowledge, our results provide the first determination of the temperature anisotropy of the alpha beam.